← Back to work

 Role

-Product designer (intern) at Ataccama
+Product designer (intern) at Ataccama, owned the design end to end

 Surface